AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/webeditor/content-reusability-in-aem-guides.md

 ---
 title: DITA content reuse in AEM Guides
 description: This brief article tells how AEM Guides and DITA help you save time and effort when using content re-usability
 role: User, Admin
+exl-id: 1522ebf5-2aea-4d8f-ade7-367227b31dd9
 ---
 # Content re-usability in AEM Guides